15 Soviet Cartoons to Put You in the Holiday Spirit

 (Bonus!)
 A Winter’s Tale

 This is a sixteenth cartoon to add – but we can’t not add it.
 Released in 1945, at the tail end of WWII, this cartoon was a harbinger of peace.
 The animation reminds one of Disney from the same era.
 The music is by Tchaikovsky.
 In this cartoon, Father Frost, the forest creatures, and a young boy are seen making preparations for the holidays.
 Below, see the original cartoon in black and white, shot with a process called “Tricolor” (which used blue, black, and white).
 This was the last cartoon the Soviets made with that process.
-Below that is a remastered and colorized version of the original classic.
+Below is a remastered and colorized version of the original classic.

 About the author